Column: Former Georgia player shows power of persistence

 ''Hey, man, I'm just glad to be finished,'' Wynn said with a hearty laugh. ''I do feel bad for the young people who graduated.
 I know that's something they look forward to.''

-Wynn is the first member of his immediate family to get a college degree, but he's determined not to be the last.
-His son, 18-year-old Jalen, has graduated from Cedar Shoals and plans to head to Georgia Southern this fall to play football.
+Wynn is the first member of his immediate family to get a college degree, so he's determined to pass on what he's learned the hard way.
+His stepson, 18-year-old Jalen Jackson, graduated from Cedar Shoals and plans to head to Georgia Southern this fall to play football.

 And, if his dad has anything to say about, get that degree.